brianle18/maincode_homework/report/ilm/main.typ

   title: [Maincode Homework Task],
   author: "Dr Brian Le",
   date: datetime(year: 2025, month: 12, day: 10),
-  // abstract: [
-  //   'Ilm (Urdu: #text(lang: "ur", font: ("Noto Nastaliq Urdu", "Noto Naskh Arabic"), size: 0.8em)[عِلْم]) is the Urdu term for knowledge.
-In its general usage, 'ilm may refer to knowledge of any specific thing or any form of "learning".
-Subsequently, the term came to be used to refer to various categories of "sciences", especially when used in its plural form ('ulum).
-  // ],
-  // preface: [
-  //   #align(center + horizon)[
-  //     Thank you for using this template #emoji.heart,\ I hope you like it #emoji.face.smile
-  //   ]
-  // ],
   bibliography: bibliography("refs.bib"),
   figure-index: (enabled: true),
   table-index: (enabled: true),